 In the early 1980s, former President Ronald Reagan appointed Noble to lead the transition team for the U.S. Synthetic Fuels Corporation.
 Noble served as chairman from 1981 to 1986.
 He understood the benefits of synthetic fuels for the country's strategic security but believed companies seeking government funds should be willing to put their money at risk along with taxpayers.
 Thanks to Noble, the U.S. Synthetic Fuels Corporation developed outcomes that only spent $1.7 billion of the designated $88 billion in taxpayer funds.

 Noble served on numerous boards throughout his life including: the Foundation of the Holy Apostles, Pace Academy, Oglethorpe University, the George West Mental Health Foundation, Buckhead Coalition, Piedmont Hospital Foundation, Southeastern Legal Foundation, St. John's Military Academy and the Hoover Institute.
 He was one of the initial founders of The Heritage Foundation in Washington, D.C.

-Ed Noble continued his father's legacy by helping steward the Noble Foundation for 52 of the 71 years the agricultural research organization has been in existence.
-Noble's voice of wisdom joined with the other trustees, including his sister Ann Noble Brown (right), to guide the Noble Foundation during tenures of five presidents, including Mike Cawley (center) from 1992 to 2012.
+Ed Noble continued his father's legacy by helping steward the Noble Research Institute for 52 of the 71 years the agricultural research organization has been in existence.
+Noble's voice of wisdom joined with the other trustees, including his sister Ann Noble Brown (right), to guide the Noble Research Institute during tenures of five presidents, including Mike Cawley (center) from 1992 to 2012.

 He received numerous civic honors from the City of Atlanta, Georgia, for his contribution to improving the quality of life.
 During the 1995-1996 session, the Georgia House of Representatives passed a resolution commending Ed Noble for his contribution to the state.